Llanz-dev/ParteIloilo/README.md

-This website is just a HTML CSS, SCSS and jQuery.
+This website give few info about Iloilo